ners/NixOS/README.md

 In addition to desktop configurations, this repository should also make it easy to specify server configurations.
 Many of these goals also benefit the desktop experience:
+ - Full-disk encryption should be an easy default.
+ - Modern filesystems (e.g. [btrfs][btrfs]) add features such as subvolumes, snapshotting, transparent compression, and many more.
+These should be used to their full potential.
  - systemd and NetworkManager should be leveraged to their full extent.

 ### Easy to install and maintain